-Airplane Boeing 737-800 (738) Scandinavian Airlines (SAS) has 1 classes on board with total of 181 seats.
+Airplane Boeing 737-800 (738) Scandinavian Airlines (SAS) with 181 seats on board.
 Use airplane seat map to find which ones are more comfortable and which ones should be avoided.

 Best seat ever.
 Next to nice window, emergency exit and as the seat in front of you is removed, you have heaps of space for your legs.